 All 4-H members are required to wear a properly fitted ASTM or SEI standard F1163 certified equestrian helmet whenever mounted or driving at all 4-H horse and pony events, shows, activities, or practices.
 Original tags must be present in all approved helmets.
-The 4-H member is responsible to see that this specified head-gear is properly fitted with the approved harness fastened in place whenever mounted.
+The 4-H member is responsible to see that this specified headgear is properly fitted with the approved harness fastened in place whenever mounted.
 Helmet policies apply to all county, area, and state 4-H horse and pony events, shows, and activities.
 Protective helmets are required for all riders and drivers at all times.
-It is recommended that all adults working with 4-H members model the deviced and the policies apply and the policies and the policies are required to be a solved by the policies and the policies apply to all county.

-desired youth behavior by also wearing protective helmets whenever mounted or driving
+It is recommended that all adults working with 4-H members model the desired youth behavior by also wearing protective helmets whenever mounted or driving